How to Become a Teacher in Hawaii

 First you should decide what age group you would teach best.
 You have several choices, including elementary school, middle school, and high school.
 It is important to teach what you enjoy, so this should be the first question that you ask yourself before moving on to teaching requirements in Hawaii.
 All of the requirements in Hawaii depend on what level you choose to teach.
 You can visit the Hawaii Department of Education for more information on teachers, schools, and students in the state.

-Complete Your Education Requirements for Teaching in Hawaii
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Hawaii

-If you want to become a certified educator in Hawaii, you must at least have a Bachelor's Degree from an accredited college or university.
-In addition, you must complete a State Board-approved teacher preparation program.
+If you want to become a certified educator in Hawaii, you must at least have a bachelor's degree in education from an accredited college or university that's part of a Board-approved teacher preparation program.
 The teacher preparation program should focus on the area you wish to become certified in.

 Complete a Teacher Preparation Program